[This article is written from the point of view of "Tactical"

-In this context, we can define "political power" as the ability to change — or maintain — some aspect of society or government-policy.
+In this context, "political power" is defined as the ability to change — or maintain — some aspect of society, government-policy, or the economic system.

 Government exercises power through legislation, court rulings, regulations, police & military force, spending priorities, and so forth.
-But the actual content of government policy is largely influenced and directed by political forces from outside government.
+Politicians and bureaucrats assure us that they objectively study the issues, and adopt policies and programs based on rational and unbiased judgement for the benefit of all.
+That's a self-serving myth.
+In real life, the actual content of government policy is largely influenced and directed by political forces from outside government.
 In other words, while government both generates and wields political power, it also responds to political power.
 By analogy, the engine makes a car move, but it's the driver behind the wheel who decides where it goes.
 Sometimes government decides for itself where it goes, but most of the time it is steered by political pressure — political power — applied to it from the outside.

 When we look at political power in the abstract, we see three sources, or kinds, of political power: